 When researching Disney World vacation planning tips people with a toddler often focus on the Magic Kingdom.
 Epcot is often seen as more of an adult park and gets ruled out because people are unsure of what to do in Epcot with a toddler.
-I’m here to tell you that there is actually a lot to do in Epcot with a toddler.
+The fact is though that there is actually a lot to do in Epcot with a toddler.

 What to do in Epcot with a Toddler

 Epcot (which originally stood for Experimental Prototype Community of Tomorrow) is a park dedicated to teaching us about our past, future, and cultures.
-This may not sound very exciting, especially for little kids, but this is Disney here.
+This may not sound very exciting, especially for little kids, but this is Walt Disney World.
 With Disney you know it’s going to be fun.

 Epcot is broken up into two different sections.
-The front area with Spaceship Earth (or the big ball as Nick calls it) is future world and that back area that features countries from around the world is World Showcase.
-Both areas have lots for kids of all ages to see and do, so let’s breakdown all that’s available.
+The front area with Spaceship Earth (or the big ball as Nick calls it) is future world and the back area that features countries from around the world is World Showcase.
+Both areas have lots for kids of all ages to see and do.
+Let’s take a look at the things to do at Epcot with toddlers including rides and activities.

 Future World Attractions